 This article is archived and is no longer updated.
-Students, go to the latest information on Browse My YouTube Videos for Students.
-Instructors, go to the latest information on Browse My YouTube Videos for Instructors.
+Go to the latest information on Browse My YouTube Videos.

-An unlisted video doesn't appear under YouTube searches, and only users who know the link can access the video.
+An unlisted video doesn't appear in YouTube searches, and only users who know the link can access the video.
 However, complete privacy isn't guaranteed.
 The unlisted setting allows authors to publish and share videos easily without a need for specifically choosing who can view the video.
 If users have access to where the video is published, they can view it.
-They can also click the YouTube logo on the video which allows them to view the unlisted video on youtube.com.
+They can also select the YouTube logo on the video and that allows them to view the unlisted video on youtube.com.

 You can change the privacy setting to Private.
 From the video library, edit the video to make it private in the YouTube clip edit settings.
 If you make a video private, only the users you specifically include, and who have a Google account can view it.
 Private videos appear in the library with a lock next to them.
 Only the author and specified viewers can view private videos.